-Stinson's attorneys have advised and represented clients before the Federal Energy Regulatory Commission in a broad range of issues, including matters of transmission planning and development, FERC transmission open access policies, electric reliability, transmission and generator interconnection and energy storage.
-This enables the firm to guide clients through IIJA’s potential funding and opportunities for grid reliance, cybersecurity and clean energy technology.
+Stinson's energy attorneys have advised and represented clients before the Federal Energy Regulatory Commission in a broad range of issues, including matters of transmission planning and development, FERC transmission open access policies, electric reliability, transmission and generator interconnection, and energy storage.
+This enables the firm to guide clients through IIJA’s potential funding and opportunities for grid reliance, cybersecurity, and clean energy technology.

 Preventing Outages and Enhancing the Resilience of the Electric Grid

 Authorizes $5 billion and directs the Secretary of Energy to establish a new competitive grant program for activities to make grids more resilient against extreme weather, wildfire and natural disasters.
-Eligible grantees to compete are states, federally recognized Indian Tribes and Organizations, electric grid operators, electricity storage operators, electricity generators, transmission owners and operators, distribution providers, fuel suppliers and other entities deemed eligible by the Secretary.
+Eligible grantees to compete are states, federally recognized Native American Tribal Nations, electric grid operators, electricity storage operators, electricity generators, transmission owners and operators, distribution providers, fuel suppliers and other entities deemed eligible by the Secretary.
 Thirty percent of the funding has to go to utilities with annual sales of no more than 4 million megawatt hours of electricity.

 Electric Grid Reliability and Resilience Research, Development and Demonstration

 Authorizes $5 billion to fund a new competitive grant program, awarding innovative approaches to harden and enhance the resilience and reliability of transmission, storage and distribution infrastructure.
-Eligible grantees are states, federally recognized Indian Tribes and Organizations, local governments and public utility commissions who are required to contribute to the cost of the project.
+Eligible grantees are states, federally recognized Native American Tribal Nations, local governments, and public utility commissions who are required to contribute to the cost of the project.

 Energy Improvement in Rural or Remote Areas